 C++

-For C++ Thirft actually helps us out quite a lot — by building a dummy version of the service definition: which will be named (in this case) Logger_server.skeleton.cpp
+For C++ Thirft actually helps us out quite a lot — by building a dummy version of the service definition: which will be named (in this case) Logger_server.skeleton.cpp.

-— which highlights a good reason not to include the word service in the name of your service), and two pairs of files named Logger_Service_types
+It also generates a pair of .cpp & .h files named for the Service (here Logger.cpp and Logger.h — which highlights a good reason not to include the word service in the name of your service), and two pairs of files named Logger_Service_types and Logger_Service_constants (taking their name from the name of the .thrift file used for the generation).

 These files (as with pretty much all machine generated code) are pretty heavy-going to try to read; but you don’t really need to do anything other than include them in the compilation stage…

 The one exception to that, is the server.
-Recommended practice is to make a copy of the …skeleton.cpp
+Recommended practice is to make a copy of the …skeleton.cpp file, and to build out from there.

 The skeleton is a pretty short file — and you should be able to see very easily which bits you need to change to actually make your service do something useful.
 If we don’t make any changes to the server it should still run, but obviously won’t do anything especially useful (apart from echoing the name of the service method to the server process’s stdout).